26 Types of Bats Found In Texas! (ID GUIDE)

 • Tadarida brasiliensis

-• Smaller bat with gray fur on front and back, face, ears, wings, and legs are light black.
+• a Smaller bat with gray fur on the front and back.
+The face, ears, wings, and legs are light black.

 • Wings are elongated and narrow with pointed tips.
-Their wingspan is approximately 12 to 14 inches.
+Their wingspan is approximately 13 inches (33 cm).

-The Mexican Free-tailed Bat is the fastest in Texas!
+The Mexican Free-tailed Bat is the fastest bat in Texas!

-Their long narrow wings help make them quick and have direct flight patterns while catching their flying prey.
-They also use echolocation to help to navigate in the night sky.
+Their long, narrow wings help make them quick and have direct flight patterns while catching their flying prey.
+They also use echolocation to help them navigate in the night sky.

 Mexican Free-tailed Bat Range Map